hosford42/Chatty/README.md

 ## Current Development Status

-Chatty is brand new, and has currently only been tested for basic message delivery using email (imap & smtp, but not pop3 yet) and xmpp.
-Support for Slack is underway.
-See the [TODO list] for a list of platforms & protocols that will (hopefully) eventually be added.
+Chatty is brand new, and has currently only been tested for basic message delivery using email (imap & smtp, but not pop3 yet), xmpp, and Slack.
+See the [TODO list] for a list of other platforms that will (hopefully) eventually be supported.

 ## Contributing